drvinceknight/pfm/docs/_labsheets/05-writing-mathematics.md

     [Video hint (overleaf)](http://youtu.be/OAgTXe5ShSI)

-07. **TICKABLE** To include a picture is straightforward in LaTeX.
+07. To include a picture is straightforward in LaTeX.
 We make use of the `graphicx` package.
 In LaTeX packages are included in the preamble using `usepackage`.
 Include the following in the preamble:

         \usepackage{graphicx}